Terms and Conditions of Enrolment

 2.1 Payment of Fees and Ancillary Course Costs

-2.1.1 All Fees are subject to the College Fee Statement and shall be payable in full and in advance and no later than the start of the Course, although the College may at its discretion agree with the Student to accept payment by a specified number of instalments.
+2.1.1 All Fees are subject to the College Fee Policy and shall be payable in full and in advance and no later than the start of the Course, although the College may at its discretion agree with the Student to accept payment by a specified number of instalments.
 The Fees shall be charged at the College’s prevailing rate subject to any concessions agreed by the College and available to the Student.
 The Student shall be responsible for the payment of the Fees even if a Sponsor has agreed to pay the Fees.
 It is the responsibility of the Student to ensure (where applicable) that the Sponsor pays the Fees.
 For the avoidance of doubt, in the event that a Sponsor fails to pay the fees as may be agreed between the Sponsor and the Student, the Student will remain solely responsible for payment.
+Payment by instalments does not limit the Student’s liability for payment of the total Fees due.

 2.1.2 Upon the request of the College, the Ancillary Course Costs shall be payable in full and in advance no later than the start date of the Course to the College.
 The Ancillary Course Costs shall be charged at the College’s prevailing rate.
 The Student shall be responsible for the payment of the Ancillary Course Costs even if a Sponsor has agreed to the pay the Ancillary Course Costs.
 It is the responsibility of the Student to ensure (where applicable) that the Sponsor pays the Ancillary Course Costs.
 For the avoidance of doubt, in the event that a Sponsor fails to pay the Ancillary Course Costs as may be agreed between the Sponsor and the Student, the Student will remain responsible solely for the payment.